delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `timestamp_in_database_timezone` - (Optional) The point in time from which to execute the operation, expressed as a date-time in the timezone of the source database.
 Mutually exclusive with timestamp.

 * `snapshot_id` - (Optional) The ID of the snapshot from which to execute the operation.
 If the snapshot_id is not, selects the latest snapshot.

+* `bookmark_id` - (Optional) The ID of the bookmark from which to execute the operation.
+The boomkark must contain only one VDB.

 ## Attribute Reference